wizgurl101/my-budgety-backend/README.md

    docker build -t my-budget-backend .
    ```

-   This command builds a new Docker image and tags it as `my-budget-backend:latest`.
-The `.` at the end of the command tells Docker to look for a `Dockerfile` in the current directory.

 2. **Run the Docker container**

    After the image has been built, you can run it as a container with the following command: